mccorkel/project-showcase/documents/implementation-checklist.md

 ## Completion Status

 - Phase 1: 100% complete
-- Phase 2: 60% complete
+- Phase 2: 100% complete
 - Phase 3: 0% complete
 - Phase 4: 0% complete
 - Phase 5: 50% complete
-- Overall: 30% complete
+- Overall: 50% complete

 ## Next Steps

-Now that we have set up the authentication, data storage, and basic application structure, our next steps are:
+Now that we have set up the authentication, data storage, and created placeholder pages for all of the routes, our next steps are:

-1. **Complete Page Placeholders**:
-   - Create error pages (404, 403, 500)
-   - Create placeholder components for all remaining pages

-2. **Implement Core Features**:
+1. **Implement Core Features**:
-   - Start with user profile management
+   - Connect placeholder pages to the Amplify backend
-   - Implement submission management
+   - Implement data fetching and mutation logic
-   - Create showcase management functionality
+   - Add styling to match the design system

-3. **Implement Template System**:
+2. **Implement Template System**:
-   - Create template creation interface
+   - Connect template creation interface to backend
    - Implement template preview functionality
    - Set up template storage and loading